 The same pattern emerges, right?

 Let me give you one other example of this small business focus.
-Here are the same numbers for one percenters in farming:
+Here are the same numbers for top one percent, actually probably the top half a percent, engaged in farming:

 |Wealth Tier||Percent Farming||Mean Farm Value|

-Obviously, these small business ventures entail much greater risk than something like an generic, low-cost index fund.
-And success in these ventures over any long period of time (like that required to join the top one percent) demands both management effort and expertise.
+Obviously, these small business ventures entail much greater risk than something like a generic, low-cost index fund.
+And success in these ventures over any long period of time required to become wealthy demand both management effort and expertise.

-But here’s the big interesting takeaway for small business owners and entrepreneurs: For the some small business owners, success leads to membership in the one percent club.
+But here’s the big interesting takeaway for entrepreneurs: For the some small business owners, success leads to membership in the one percent club.